AcademySoftwareFoundation/tac/gsoc/README.md

       and knowledge of working with image buffers and authoring plugins.

 * Develop GUI for interactive OCIO config authoring and visualization
-    - OCIO is an incredibly visual software package, but the visual results of a OCIO config author's decisions are not visible until the config is built and loaded into a host application.
+    - OCIO is all about color management, but the visual results of a config author's decisions are not verifiable until the config is generated and loaded into a host application.
 Learning and using OCIO could be greatky aided with a GUI which provides interactive visual feedback and validation while a config is being authored.
 This could be a standalone Qt or PySide application, or an expanded plugin within an existing graphics application like Foundry's Nuke.
     - Mentor suggestion: Michael Dolan
     - Special skills: Experience with GUI and graphics programming in C++ or Python, understanding of UX, and interest in data visualization.